 - hormone therapy with chemotherapy, such as docetaxel

-Your doctor tells you which hormone therapy you'll have and for how long.
+Your doctor will talk to you about which hormone therapy they recommend and for how long you might have take it for.

 Where you have treatment